 We hope this step-by-step guide inspires you to continue growing your brand on Amazon.

-Do you have more questions about Amazon Stores?
+Do you have more questions about how to create an Amazon Storefront?
 Let us know in the comments!

 Want to learn more about how Jungle Scout can help you start, grow, and run your Amazon business?
 Click the button below and get started!